paritytech/research/docs/Polkadot/economics/4-gamification.md

  A review of 91 scientific studies on gamificaton in education revealed that 71% reported mainly positive effects, such as increased engagement and enjoyment, while 25% showed no significant effect, and only 3% reported negative outcomes ([Majuri et al., 2018](https://trepo.tuni.fi/bitstream/handle/10024/104598/gamification_of_education_2018.pdf)).
 While acknowledging the effectiveness is context-dependent, and despite the overwhelming majority of positive results, some studies do not report negative effects, highlighting important caveats.
 One source of negative impact is the heightened perception of competition among peers, which can demotivate certain users ([Hakulinen et al., 2013](https://ieeexplore.ieee.org/abstract/document/6542238)).
 Another common critique is the lack of a clear theoretical foundation, leading to diverse and inconsistent approaches across studies.

-The design process behind gamification elements can be further informed by research from related social science, particularly in countering psychological biases that affect decision-making in small committees, and in leveraging additionally motivational factors such as *loss-aversion* and the resulting *endowment effect*.
+The design process behind gamification elements can be further informed by research from the social sciences, particularly in countering psychological biases that affect decision-making in small committees, and in leveraging additional motivational factors such as *loss aversion* and the resulting *endowment effect*.

 Literature has shown that small decision-making groups often suffer from *groupthink*, a bias in which the outcome of the decision process is far from optimal, as individuals do not freely express their opinions ([Janis, 1971](http://agcommtheory.pbworks.com/f/GroupThink.pdf)) or are influenced to act against their better judgement, whether consciously or unconsciously.
 This issue is particularly pronounced in groups comprised of members with differing levels of power and status.
 Major disasters have been attributed to *groupthink*, including the *Bay of Pigs Invasion* and the *Space Shuttle Challenger disaster* ([Janis, 1991](https://williamwolff.org/wp-content/uploads/2016/01/griffin-groupthink-challenger.pdf)).